pexeixv/billing/readme.md

 ## Details

-To send out invoices to my freelance clients, I had to manually edit an Illustrator template and mail it to them.
-By means of this project, I am able to create invoices in Contentful and only send the link the client.
+To send out invoices to my freelance clients, I had to manually edit an Illustrator PDF template and mail it to them.
+By means of this project, I am able to create invoices in Contentful and only send the link to the client.

 ## Features